 20. Termination and Refunds

 20.1.
-We reserve the right to terminate our agreement with you and our services to you at any time on reasonable notice, for any reason or no reason.
-Should we do so, we discuss and seek your agreement to arrangements for a handover of services and, if the terms of our agreement allow, a refund to you of fees and expenses paid for products or services not yet delivered.
+We reserve the right to terminate our agreement with you and our services to you at any time on reasonable notice, without explanation.
+Should we do so, we shall (at our discretion) discuss and seek your agreement to arrangements for a handover of services and, if the terms of our agreement allow, a refund to you of fees and expenses paid for products or services not yet delivered.

 20.2.
 If you would like to terminate your agreement with us pursuant to these Terms, you are required to give us a minimum of thirty (30) days’ notice, in writing by either e-mail to firstname.lastname@example.org or letter addressed to the Managing Director at our registered office address.
 A termination letter must be sent to us by signed-for post or special delivery and you must be able to provide evidence of this on request.
 A termination e-mail should come from an e-mail address you have previously registered / used when contacting us, and you must request and obtain from us an automated or non-automated receipt, and be able to produce this on request, as confirmation of delivery.
 Where clause 5.1, 10.11, 11.2, 13.11, 14.3 or clause 15.2 above applies, the period of notice shall be sixty (60) days, to expire at the end of the current term.

 20.3.
 Any invoices that are issued or due to be issued within the notice period shall still be valid and due for payment in the normal way.
 We will confirm the date upon which we will cease your services upon receipt of your written notice to us.